dm-vodopyanov/football-results-prediction-ml/README.md

   - Random Forest
   - etc.

-Dataset that used in our project is [here](http://www.football-data.co.uk/englandm.php).
+The dataset that used in our project is [here](http://www.football-data.co.uk/englandm.php).

 ### Literature
   - A. Yezus.
 Predicting outcome of soccer matches using machine learning ([pdf](http://www.math.spbu.ru/SD_AIS/documents/2014-12-341/2014-12-tw-15.pdf))